bpatra/personal-blog/_posts/2015-01-18-my-wpfmvvm-must-have-part-1-3-working-with-design-time-data.md

 <strong>For each view model there are two implementations: </strong>the production implementation and the design implementation.
 I like to separate in another namespace the design time implementations to avoid "solution explorer visual pollution".

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2015/01/solutionexplorer.jpg' title="Visual Studio Solution Explorer with Design ViewModels" caption="Visual Studio Solution Explorer with Design ViewModels" %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2015/01/solutionexplorer.jpg'  caption="Visual Studio Solution Explorer with Design ViewModels" %}

 We use a <em>ViewModelLocator</em> so that the views can find the appropriate implementation of the view model interface.
 Typically, the <em>ViewModelLocator</em> exposes a static property for the "top" rooted view model.